Besides the construction paper and glue sticks in your suitcase, you should also be packing stuff to wear on vacations and in the classroom, right?

 And For Teachers In Lithuania and Thailand —

-So plan on packing a few outfits to teach in, and room in your suitcase to bring home whatever outfits you may find while on vacationing...or maybe in your local Lithuanian thrift shop.
-Who knows!
+We suggest packing a few outfits to teach in, and room in your suitcase to bring home whatever outfits you may find while on vacationing...or maybe in your local Lithuanian thrift shop.
+Lots of volunteers end up buying an outfit or two in their country to wear while teaching and to wear at home.

 Need more packing and travel tips in your life?
 Or what about ways to save more money on your semester abroad?
 Click that link right there to get an ebook alllllllll about it —